10 Practical Tips for Planning Your Diary

-7. Avoid meetings or appointments which are back-to-back
+7. Avoid back-to-back meetings or appointments.

 For more on managing time, check out our instant download Time Management customizable training package.